-8. Tropical-Extratropical Ocean Circulation
+8. Extratropical-Tropical Ocean Pathways

-Observational studies have delineated the pathways of the flow from the subduction regions in the subtropics to the equator.
-In the Pacific, Johnson and McPhaden (1999) and McPhaden and Zhang (2002) have shown that the presence of the Intertropical Convergence Zone (ITCZ) in the northern Tropics (7°-10°N) creates a "potential vorticity (PV) barrier" for the equatorward flow, which is absent in the Southern Hemisphere.
+Variations in the extratropical oceans may induce decadal changes in the tropics either by the mean equatorward advection of subducted temperature anomalies (Gu and Philander 1997) or by anomalous advection across the mean temperature gradients (Kleeman et al. 1999).
+Both mechanisms require that the climatological ocean pathways within the subtropical cell (STC) be simulated reasonably well.
+In the Pacific, observations indicate that the presence of the Intertropical Convergence Zone (ITCZ) in the northern Tropics (7°-10°N) creates a "potential vorticity (PV) barrier" for the equatorward flow, which is absent in the Southern Hemisphere (Johnson and McPhaden 1999; McPhaden and Zhang 2002).
 As a result, the interior (i.e. away from the western boundary) flow from the northern subtropics follows a much more complex route than the equatorward flow from the Southern Hemisphere.
+Thus, the Southern Hemisphere may play a greater role in tropical decadal variability than the Northern Hemisphere (Change et al. 2001; Luo and Yamagata 2001).
 The ocean component of CCSM3, driven by observed surface forcing over the period 1958-2000 (hereafter POP simulation) yields a PV field (Fig. 22a) that is very similar to that computed from observations (c.f.
 Fig. 2c of Johnson and McPhaden 1999, and Fig. 1b of McPhaden and Zhang 2002), although the PV ridge in the 7°N-10°N band is somewhat weaker in the POP simulation.
 Fig. 22a shows the PV on the $25\sigma{\theta}$ isopycnal, a density surface that lies within the core of the equatorial thermocline.
-In the northern hemisphere, the flow is mainly zonal in the 7°N-10°N band, and feeds the western boundary current, while equatorward flow is confined west of ~140°E.
+In the Northern Hemisphere, the flow is mainly zonal in the 7°N-10°N band, and feeds the western boundary current, while equatorward flow is confined west of ~140°E.

 The potential vorticity field on the $25\sigma{\theta}$ isopycnal in the Pacific from the CCSM3 simulation is shown in Fig. 22b.
 The PV barrier in the Northern Hemisphere is somewhat stronger than in the POP simulation, and extends further west.
-The main difference between PV in CCSM3 and POP (as well as observations) is a second area of large PV values in the western tropical South Pacific (150°E-180°), associated with the erroneous precipitation maximum located across the Pacific at ~8°S in CCSM3 (Deser et al. 2005; Large and Danabasoglu 2005) and most other coupled GCMs.
+The main difference between PV in CCSM3 and POP (as well as observations) is a second area of large PV values in the western tropical South Pacific ($150^{\circ}E-180^{\circ}$), associated with the erroneous precipitation maximum located across the Pacific at ~8°S in CCSM3 (Deser et al. 2005; Hack et al. 2005; Large and Danabasoglu 2005) and most other coupled GCMs (e.g. Covey 2003).
 This southern PV barrier alters the flow pattern with respect to the POP simulation.
 Around 10°S, the isopycnal flow in CCSM3 is more zonal, flowing westward and then northward around the western side of the PV maximum.
-Thus, pathways connecting the subtropical Pacific to the equator exist in CCSM3, but in the Southern Hemisphere they are not as direct as found in observations and in the POP hindcast.
+Thus, pathways connecting the subtropical Pacific to the equator exist in CCSM3, but in the Southern Hemisphere they are not as direct as found in observations and in the POP simulation.